Listing View

 Full Arch

-Dental implants are utilised when tooth loss has resulted in gaps appearing in between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be attatched.
-They are also important in that they underpin and shore up neighboring teeth.
+Dental implants are used when tooth loss has resulted in gaps appearing in between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be fixed.
+They are also important in that they underpin and support neighboring teeth.

-Yes, it is possible however please note that it takes about four months for the gums to fully repair themselves which involves shrinkage and correspondingly the implants have to be adjusted.
+Yes, it is possible however please note that it takes very nearly four months for the gums to fully heal which involves shrinkage and correspondingly the implants have to be adjusted.

-Yes of course and just as with real teeth they have to be correctly cleaned or else it can cause plaque and infection and also gum disease.
+Yes of course and just as with genuine teeth they have to be correctly cleaned otherwise it can lead to plaque and infection and also gum disease.

-It is not any more painfull than having a tooth extracted which obviously depends upon your pain tolerance and the type/amount of anesthetic used.
+It is not any sorer than having a tooth removed which obviously depends on your pain tolerance and the type/amount of anesthetic utilised.

 Welcome to Lordswood Dental Surgery